Lex (software)

 Lex is a computer program that generates lexical analyzers ("scanners" or "lexers").
 It is commonly used with the yacc parser generator and is the standard lexical analyzer generator on many Unix and Unix-like systems.
 An equivalent tool is specified as part of the POSIX standard.

 Lex reads an input stream specifying the lexical analyzer and writes source code which implements the lexical analyzer in the C programming language.

 In addition to C, some old versions of Lex could generate a lexer in Ratfor.

 History

 Lex was originally written by Mike Lesk and Eric Schmidt and described in 1975.

 In the following years, Lex became the standard lexical analyzer generator on many Unix and Unix-like systems.
-In 1983, Lex was one of several UNIX tools available for Charles River Data Systems' UNOS operating system under Bell Laboratories license.
+In 1983, Lex was one of several UNIX tools available for Charles River Data Systems' UNOS operating system under the Bell Laboratories license.

 Although originally distributed as proprietary software, some versions of Lex are now open-source.
 Open-source versions of Lex, based on the original proprietary code, are now distributed with open-source operating systems such as OpenSolaris and Plan 9 from Bell Labs.
 One popular open-source version of Lex, called flex, or the "fast lexical analyzer", is not derived from proprietary coding.